XronosSchedulingLtd/schedulerinstallationdocs/ruby.rst

 Ruby
 ----

-The application currently uses Ruby version 2.3.6 - at the time of writing the latest point release in the 2.3 branch.
-It has not yet been fully tested using Ruby 2.4.
+The application currently uses Ruby version 2.5.5.
+The 2.6 branch has been released, but at the time of writing is still quite young.

 To install the necessary Ruby, use the following command.
 It can take a few minutes to complete, depending on the speed of your